 ii.
 Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge remainder.

-All the basic leptons of the standard model then arise from the same photon structure.
+All the basic leptons of the standard model then have the structure of a one dimensional collision.